SAT / ACT Prep Online Guides and Tips

 PSAT Total Scores to Percentiles

-This chart, based on the College Board's 2021 PSAT scores report, shows the User Percentiles for total PSAT scores.
+This chart, based on the most recent College Board's PSAT scores report, shows the User Percentiles for juniors who took the PSAT.
 You can also check out our other guides if you want to learn more about PSAT percentiles for sophomores or freshmen.

 Total Score Percentile Total Score Percentile